flet-dev/website/docs/controls/geolocator.md

 Geolocator control is non-visual and should be added to `page.overlay` list.

 :::info Packaging
-To build your Flet app that uses `Geolocator` control add `--include-packages flet_geolocator` to `flet build` command, for example:
+To build a Flet app that uses `Geolocator` control and requests user permissions add `--permissions location` to `flet build` command, for example:

 ```
-flet build apk --include-packages flet_geolocator
+flet build apk flet_geolocator --permissions location
 ```
 :::